 Pro Off-Campus Student Apartment: Professional Management

 In most cases, student housing is managed by a building supervisor or a property management firm.
 With this professional management comes support that is professional, helpful, and mindful of the tenancy laws.
 Also, with a more professional management comes a more streamlined payment system.
 For example, our student apartments allow residents to pay online.
+Plus all of the apartments in our Akron student housing are rented out on a per room basis.
+So if one of your apartments misses paying their rent, you won’t be affected in any way.

 Con Off-Campus Student Apartment: Noise